DanDias/porbit/README.md

 * Resize all game elements when game area/window resizes
 * Object pooling...
 * Find a better way to do object collision events
+    * Using physics groups and adding an overlap callback resulted in stuff blowing itself up and way more events than wanted... but seems like the right way.
+Explore that in the future.
 * CLEAN UP!
 ### Money Gathering
 * Maybe just point asteroid in a random direction on the unit circle with less velocity, to give a better shape to their approach